cjameshuff/gfxlib/readme.md

-Requirements:
+A high level of C++11 support is required.
+Suggested toolchain:
-Clang 3.2 (earlier may work)
-libc++ (*not* libstdc++)
+Minimum of Clang 3.2 (earlier may work, but is not guaranteed) libc++ (*not* libstdc++)

-At the time of this writing, Clang 3.2 isn't in many repositories, and will likely have to be installed manually.
+At the time of this writing, Clang 3.2 isn't in many repositories (not for Mint Linux, anyway), and will likely have to be installed manually.
 Follow the directions here: http://llvm.org/releases/3.2/docs/GettingStarted.html

 Target a separate prefix directory to avoid problems with the package system: